-POST INSTALLATION (SCREW ONLY - CONTINUED)
+POST INSTALLATION (CONTINUED)

+7. Secure the transition posts at the foundations with three (3) bolts and remove the temporary clamps.

+[5/6] FRONT (SOUTH)/REAR (NORTH) POST

+[2] ELBOW TUBE

-- 4. Continue to the end of the row as required to set a string line. - 5.
-Run a string line between all foundations at the same height.
-For consistency, string line should run along the same side of the foundation for the entirety of the site.
-For example, always wrap counterclockwise, then install new posts on the South side of the string.
-This will help prevent zigzagging. - 6.
-Ensure the heights of all posts are correct and flow with the terrain in the method indicated in the construction documents. - 7.
-Secure the transition posts at the foundations with three (3) bolts and remove the temporary clamps. - [2] SCREW FOUNDATION - [3/4] FRONT (SOUTH)/REAR (NORTH) POST - [14] M16X2.0 25MM HEX BOLT (GROUND SCREW SET BOLT) - 8.
-Once heights are verified correct and rotation is correct, bolts can be tightened.
-Every post should be checked to ensure the bolts are fully seated. - 9.
-Once the front (South) side posts are installed, set the rear (North) side posts by adjusting the height to the designed tilt angle per foundation set (check the build plans for the correct tilt angle).
-Use a steel guide and angle finder to determine the tilt.
-Repeat the string method for the rear (North) side posts.
+[19] M16X2.0 25MM HEX BOLT

+8. Once heights are verified correct and rotation is correct, bolts can be tightened.
+Every post should be checked to ensure the bolts are fully seated.

+9. Once the front (south) posts are installed, set the rear (north) side posts by adjusting the height to the designed tilt angle per foundation set (check the build plans for the correct tilt angle).
+Set a steel guide on top of the front (south) and rear (north) posts and use an angle finder to determine the tilt.
+Repeat the string method for the rear (north) side posts.